Morning Update: U.S. plays hardball in NAFTA talks; Netflix deal raises questions

 Trump team plays hardball in NAFTA talks with Buy America demands

 The Buy American demands put forth by Donald Trump's trade team are being described by one Canadian insider as the "worst proposal in any trade agreement" that's ever been presented (for subscribers).
 The pitch, which came at North American free-trade agreement talks in Ottawa, would hinder Canadian companies' ability to bid on U.S. government-funded infrastructure projects.
 And a big beneficiary of the U.S. proposal would be oil-rich Bahrain.
-Sources said the Persian Gulf country would have better access to bid on projects in the U.S. than Canda.
+Sources said the Persian Gulf country would have better access to bid on projects in the U.S. than Canada.

 This is the daily Morning Update newsletter.
 If you're reading this on the web, or if someone forwarded this e-mail to you, you can sign up for Morning Update and all Globe newsletters here.